darrenburgess/Accounts-Modular-User-Accounts-Management-for-FileMaker/README.md

 The Accounts module allows for management of user accounts in a FileMaker Pro in a single or multifile solution.

-Version 2.02
+Version 2.03 (version history is documented in the ReadMe script in the module file)

+Do you want help integrating or customizing the module?
+Contact me to discuss your project: darrentburgess(at)gmail.com.

 Source is on Github: https://github.com/darrenburgess/FileMaker-Accounts-Module

-Development roadmap is in the Readme script in the module.
+Development roadmap is in the Readme script in the module and in GitHub issues for this repo.

 Assumptions
 -----------